humrochagf/humberto.io/content/blog/awesome-libs-pipx.en.md

 The second command is to ensure that you'll have CLI access to run the programs installed with pipx.

-Now, you can install your favorite python tools in isolated environments and have fun:
+Now, you can install your favorite python tools in isolated environments and have fun \\o/

 {{< highlight lang >}}
 $ pipx install pyjokes